D3S wearable RIID: easy to pick up and use

 The second scenario involved a search of an economy class cabin in an aeroplane, made to feel very real because this was an actual section of an airliner.
 The D3S very quickly identified that radioactivity was present and the source as one that was used in commercial applications (it was a smoke detector).
 The D3S was then used to narrow the search area down and find the location of the source.

-Everyone was extremely pleased with the way the D3S behaved.
-Thanks to everyone who took part.
+Everyone was extremely pleased with the way the D3S behaved and how easy it was to use the wearable gamma neutron RIID.
+Thank you to everyone who took part.